geofflangenderfer/amazon_taxRev_plot/README.md

 ![Amazon Impact: NYC/VA](graph.jpg)

-Amazon will be building a new HQ spread between NYC, VA, and Nasheville.
+Amazon will be building a new HQ spread between NYC, VA, and Nashville.
 I was interested to know how this would benefit these areas, so I used the info Amazon provided in a blog post and assumed a linear realization of the projected tax revenue and subsidy.